 Infants (0–12 Months)

 Breastfed babies typically need supplementation since breast milk provides minimal amounts.
-Formula-fed infants usually get enough from fortified formula — provided they consume at least 32 oz per day.
+Formula-fed infants usually get enough from fortified formula — see our complete guide to vitamin D for infants for dosage and safety details.

 Children and Teenagers (1–18 Years)